davidg1739/first-repo/README.md

 This is my first repo.
 I just updated it.
+I love Git.